Burn Injuries from Car Accidents in NC: Treatment, Costs, and Claims

 Emergency and Acute Care

 Severe burns are treated at specialized burn centers that have the equipment, staff, and expertise for this unique type of injury.
-North Carolina is served by the UNC Jaycee Burn Center in Chapel Hill, one of the leading burn treatment facilities in the Southeast.
+North Carolina is served by two American Burn Association-verified burn centers.

 Initial treatment may include: